The Machine That Started It All

 A MicroBlaster Ideal for Multi-Tasking

 Comco introduced the Dual Tank MicroBlaster® Model MB1002 for applications that require a two-step process.
 An operator can alternate between two different abrasives with the quick flip of a switch.
-The system runs on a common air supply, but each isolated tank has its own modulator and handpiece to prevent potential cross-contamination.
+The system runs on a common air supply, but each isolated tank has its own modulator and handpiece to prevent abrasive cross-contamination.

 50 Years of Comco Engineering Innovation

 From the time that we first released the MicroBlaster, Comco has delivered unequaled performance, reliability, and precision.
 Our commitment to design excellence and customer satisfaction are evident in the advancements made to each new generation of MicroBlaster.

 - Our MicroBlaster now comes standard with a flow path that is lined with stainless steel and carbide to reduce wear.

 - Our tank plumbing improvements ensure a more consistent abrasive stream at blast activation.